Robert-M-Lucas/h-mail/README.md

 # H-Mail

-A replacement for email using POW to protect against spam.
+A replacement for email using proof-or-work to protect against spam.

 ## Server
 Run the server found in `server` to host a server.
 Its IP must be registered to your domain using `SPF`.

 ## Interface
-Use this to create your own Rust client implementation.
-[Serde's](https://crates.io/crates/serde) serialisation and deserialisation of the types found in `interface/src/interface` are the current reference for the server API.
+Use this directly to create your own Rust client implementation.

-The documentation for this interface can be found in `docs`.
+The documentation for this interface (allowing you to use it from other languages) can be found in `docs`.
 A markdown reader such as Obsidian is recommended.

 ## Client
 Use this to create your own Rust client UI using this reference implementation for communication with the server.